DPDK/dpdk/doc/guides/sample_app_ug/l3_forward_access_ctrl.rst

 In this command:

-*   The -c option enables cores 1, 2
+*   The -l option enables cores 1, 2

 *   The -p option enables ports 0 and 1